 Store at room temperature away from moisture, heat, and light.

 Since Axert is used as needed, it does not have a daily dosing schedule.
 Call your doctor if your symptoms do not improve after using Axert.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Do not take almotriptan within 24 hours before or 24 hours after using another migraine headache medicine, including:
+Do not take Axert within 24 hours before or 24 hours after using another migraine headache medicine, including:

-Stop using almotriptan and call your doctor at once if you have:
+Axert may cause serious side effects.
+Stop using Axert and call your doctor at once if you have:

 numbness or tingling and a pale or blue-colored appearance in your fingers or toes;